pygfx/pyshader/README.md

 ## API

-Python-shader is a mini-framework allowing compilation from/to different shader representations.
+The pyshader lib is a mini-framework allowing compilation from/to different shader representations.
 It features an internal bytecode representation (not (yet) part of the public API).
 At the moment, the only compilation part is from a Python function, to bytecode, to SpirV.
 More paths may be added